JasperHG90/chitchat-docker/docs/setting_up_ssl.md

 ![changenginx](img/changenginx.png)

-Now, replace the `nginx` block (surrounded by red rectangle in the image above) with the following:
+Now, replace the `nginx` block (surrounded by red rectangle in the image above) with the following. **NOTE: Make sure that you replace <YOURDOMAINNAME> with the domain name you used in step 4**:

 ```yml
 nginx: